ReichtumQian/vim-anywhere-windows/README.md

 **Installation**:

-1. Clone this repo and extract its content to a folder.
+1. Download the ZIP file of this repo and extract its contents to a folder.
 2. (Optional) Add your editor to `PATH` environment variable.
 3. Update the `VimPath` variable in `run.ps1` to point to your editor's executable path.
-4. Run the `vim-anywhere.ahk` script.
+4. Execute the `vim-anywhere.ahk` script.

 ## How to use